tralee-coder-dojo/tralee-coder-dojo.github.io/index.md

+layout: page
-# Tralee CoderDojo Test Site
+title: "Tralee CoderDojo Test Site"
+permalink: /

 This is a default landing page